farrcraft/notekeeper-electron-frontend/docs/RPC_DESIGN.md

 Requests include an HTTP header with the rpc method of the message.
 The header is named 'NoteKeeper-Request-Method'.

-Server prepends response body with the signature of the response.
+Server sends headers with the signature & sequence of the response.

 # Legacy Implementation v2